johnnyhuy/docker-laravel/README.md

 - Core utilities: curl, unzip
 - PHP 7.x from apk services
-- PHP extensions: apache2, openssl, mbstring, phar, pdo, tokenizer, mysqli, mysqlnd...
-- PHP Composer
+- PHP extensions required for the Laravel project
-- NodeJS & npm

 # Usage
 ## Quick (no database)